Linux Community Wins as Fedora Cancels 32-Bit Removal Plan

 For someone who is new to the world of Arch Linux, CachyOS serves as a balanced alternative that doesn't overwhelm them with a steep learning curve.
 Its lightweight nature ensures that it isn't too heavy on the hardware, while also being optimized enough to deliver some solid performance.

-It includes many in-house open source components, such as the CachyOS kernel, CachyOS-Browser, and CachyOS-Settings, with the developers recently adding a new one into the mix.
+It includes many in-house open source components, such as the CachyOS kernel, CachyOS-Browser, and CachyOS-Settings.
+CachyOS Kernel Builder is one of them.

 Let's check it out. 😃